English Literature BA (Hons)

 York has a rich literary history and has been home to authors such as W.H Auden as well as contemporary writers such as Kate Atkinson.
 It is an exciting place to study Literature.
 Each year the York Literature Festival runs in partnership with York St John University and in recent years the Festival has attracted authors including Margaret Atwood, Germaine Greer, Will Self, Polly Toynbee, Ian McMillan and Michel Faber.
 English Literature students have the chance to access workshops, writing sessions and readings.

 This course also gives you the opportunity to gain professional experience on our dedicated employability module.
 You’ll explore your literary interests and shape your own degree from a wide range of different modules, with the opportunity to try new forms of writing and be assessed in a range of ways (with no exams).
 Assessments might involve writing research essays and producing blog posts and reviews, to curating your own online exhibition.
-You’ll have the chance to participate in field trips, to places such as London, Whitby and Stratford-Upon-Avon, as well as working with local institutions, including the prestigious York Theatre Royal.
+You’ll have the chance to participate in field trips throughout your degree.
+Past trips have included London, Whitby and Stratford-Upon-Avon, as well as working with local institutions, including the prestigious York Theatre Royal.
 By working with recognised academic specialists in their respective fields and gaining a range of real-world experience you’ll be well-placed to pursue a variety of careers.

 The programme is specifically designed so that you will have a foundational Level 1 year that introduces you to the skills required for University-level Literature studies.
 All our introductory modules seek to equip students with an understanding of historical developments in the form of the written word.
 These modules provide you with a basic grounding in key texts, major historical moments, and important critical terms that will be applicable across the rest of your degree.